 v08 can accept gradients if you wish.
 Try to stay away from patterns or pictures on the chalkboard.
 Chalkboards are low tech and work best with simple text in a font that looks like someones printing.

 Animate the lines of words with a left-hand wipe.
 Use whatever resembles someone printing on a chalkboard and stay away from zooms and other flashier animations.
 If you wish to make an onscreen correction, however, consider the animation scheme in the downloadable animation example for this series.
 It has a series of motion paths and reveals to complete the effect.

 You may want to get a little fancy with the animation, however.
-Check out the Chart of the Month for August 2009.
-You can use the chalkboard eraser for the same type of animation scheme illustrated in the Chart of the Month.
+Check out the Power Chart for 'Animated Revisions'.
+You can use the chalkboard eraser for the same type of animation scheme illustrated in the Power Chart.